Netatalk/netatalk/doc/manual/Search.md

 Netatalk provides support for Spotlight-compatible search and indexing on macOS clients.
 This allows users to search for files and metadata on Netatalk volumes in macOS.

-> **Note:** The Netatalk development team has observed that in macOS, remote file systems can be searched only through *Finder Search* and not through the *Spotlight Search* widget in the menu bar.
+> ***NOTE:*** The Netatalk development team has observed that in macOS, remote file systems can be searched only through *Finder Search* and not through the *Spotlight Search* widget access from the looking glass icon in the menu bar.
 This is a limitation of macOS and not of Netatalk.
 >
 > Open a Finder window and use the search box in the top right corner, enter a search term, and make sure to select the Network neighborhood or the specific Netatalk volume in the search scope options.